 Yes.
 Next year, the UK takes up the chairmanship of the G7, and we have the COP26 climate change summit.
-Our voice in those proceedings will be greatly magnified by having a single, powerful voice for the projection of the UK view overseas.
+Our voice in those proceedings will be greatly magnified by our having a single, powerful voice for the projection of the UK view overseas.
 This is a big step forward for global Britain.

 Northern Ireland wants to play its full part with the rest of the United Kingdom in promoting this country overseas, and we are proud of what the United Kingdom has done across the world.
 As Northern Ireland approaches its centenary next year, will the Prime Minister assure me that whether it is free trade agreements, promoting the United Kingdom as a whole through our diplomatic missions, or drawing on the expertise of people from Northern Ireland in providing UK aid overseas, we will be able to play our full part in these new arrangements?